 (a) Our Company will file the shareholding pattern of our Company in the form prescribed under Regulation 31 of SEBI LODR Regulations, one day prior to the listing of the Equity Shares.
 The shareholding pattern will be uploaded on the website of Stock Exchanges before commencement of trading of our Equity Shares.

-(b) There are no Equity Shares against which depository receipts have been issued.

-(c) Other than the Equity Shares, there is no other class of securities issued by our Company.
+(b) There are no Equity Shares against which depository receipts have been issued.(c) Other than the Equity Shares, there is no other class of securities issued by our Company.

 - 9. Particulars of shareholders holding 1% or more of the paid-up share capital of aggregating to 80% or more of the paid-up share capital of the is set forth below: - a.
-As on the date of filing of this Draft Red Herring Prospectus, our Company have 14 (fourteen) shareholders. - b.
-As on the date of filing of this Draft Red Herring Prospectus:
+As on the date of filing of this Red Herring Prospectus, our Company has 14 (fourteen) shareholders out of which 10 (Ten) shareholders are holding 1% or more of the paid-up share capital of our Company. - b.
+As on the date of filing of this Red Herring Prospectus: